 At some point in their careers, most creative professionals have to relay bad news or project updates to their team, boss, or clients.
 Many people tend to put off these conversations in hopes that the situation improves or goes away entirely.
-In most cases, this ends up being a completely naive ambition.
-The situation ultimately would have been made better by a timely and frank conversation.
+In most cases, this is a naive ambition.
+Most bad situations are only made better by a timely and frank conversation.

-This article will explore lessons I’ve learned over the past 5 years of leading crucial and high-budget projects for numerous clients.
+This article will explore lessons I’ve learned over my years of leading crucial, high-budget projects for numerous clients.
 It will highlight times where simply taking the time to properly set expectations would have vastly improved the success of a project, the happiness of my client, and the stress levels of my team.

 As the person ultimately responsible for a deliverable, it is selfish, hugely detrimental, and ultimately self-damaging to not be open about known problems.
 As this article will further explore, it is tremendously important that these tendencies be corrected.